 Now.. here’s the issue:

-These emotional highs and lows could cloud your judgement on the next trade.
+These emotional highs and lows could cloud your judgment on the next trade.

 There is no need to feel emotional over any trades because it doesn’t mean a thing.

 Trading Mistake #6 — Micro-managing your trades that leads to premature exit